QubesOS/qubes-video-companion/README.md

 `qubes-video-companion screenshare`

 A secure confirmation dialog will appear asking where the screen to share is to be sourced from.
-Select any qube as the target screen, this could be a regular unprivileged qube such as `personal` or a [DisposableVM](https://www.qubes-os.org/doc/disposablevm/), or the ultimately trusted `dom0` (caution is advised to avoid information disclosure.
+Select any qube as the target screen, this could be a regular unprivileged qube such as `personal` or a [DisposableVM](https://www.qubes-os.org/doc/disposablevm/), or the ultimately trusted `dom0` (caution is advised to avoid information disclosure).
 Afterwards, confirm the operation by clicking `OK`.

 Note that confirmation isn't required when a VM wants to view the screen of a DisposableVM it launched itself because the parent VM already has full control over the DisposableVM.